Camping Safety Tips

 Camping reconnects us with nature away from noise and pollution in the cities and rejuvenates us.
 It should be a fun and an enlightening experience we should all enjoy once in a while.
 It’s best to be prepared for anything when camping, and that includes rain storms and accidents.
 Preparing well and carrying all essential gear will make your camping memorable and safe.
 Here are tips on how you can practice being safe when out in the camps.

 Check Out Your Gear

-Whether planning on doing it solo or with family the right gear is a must Check if your tents are in good condition.
-Do you have a lighting source and battens?
+Whether planning on doing it solo or with family the right gear is a must.
+Check if your tents are in good condition.
+Do you have a lighting source and batteries?
 Have you packed a chair or two?
-What of sleeping bags and nets?
+What about sleeping bags and nets?

 10 Essential Items That Every Traveler Should Carry On Their Person